-Disney tops Netflix in streaming subscribers, hikes prices - NZ Herald
+Disney winning streaming war with 221m subs

 Netflix ended June with 220.7 million subscribers after losing nearly 1 million subscribers in the past quarter.

 Disney said paid subscriptions for Disney+ grew by 31 per cent, much of that internationally, over the same time last year.
-But revenue growth was not as strong due to operating losses from "higher programming and production, technology and marketing costs."
+But revenue growth was not as strong due to operating losses from "higher programming and production, technology and marketing costs".

 Disney's growing streaming sales, combined with a recovering theme park business after pandemic-era shutdowns, led the Burbank, California-based entertainment giant to beat Wall Street expectations with quarterly earnings Wednesday.